dewan-ahmed/appsody-actions/README.md

     - uses: actions/checkout@v1
     - name: build-push
       env:
-        DOCKER_HUB: ${{ secrets.DOCKER_HUB }}
+        DOCKER_HUB_USER: ${{ secrets.DOCKER_HUB_USER }}
         DOCKER_HUB_KEY: ${{ secrets.DOCKER_HUB_KEY }}
       run: |
         echo 'Docker Login...'
-        docker login -u $DOCKER_HUB -p $DOCKER_HUB_KEY
+        docker login -u $DOCKER_HUB_USER -p $DOCKER_HUB_KEY
         echo 'Installing Appsody...'
         wget https://github.com/appsody/appsody/releases/download/0.5.0/appsody_0.5.0_amd64.deb
         sudo apt install -f ./appsody_0.5.0_amd64.deb
-        echo 'Running Appsody build and pushing to docker registry...' appsody build --push-url dewan2018
+        echo 'Running Appsody build and pushing to docker registry...' appsody build --tag appsody-actions:v1 --push-url $DOCKER_HUB_USER
 ```

 That's it.
 Now you can go back to your project, make any change to any source file and push to master; for example, change line#4 on app.js to display *Hello from Appsody-Actions*.
-You will seelive logs on your CI build and have the image pushed to your Docker image registry after a successful build.
+You will see live logs on your CI build and have the image pushed to your Docker image registry after a successful build.